PhiCtl/ShootingStars/README.md

 ### Program options
 The TCLAP library provides a convenient interface with the user.
 Below are listed the command line options.

-* -C, -- terminal: specifies that both matrix and vector will be read from the command line.
+* -C, -- terminal:
+specifies that both matrix and vector will be read from the command line.
-* -I, --complex : specifies that there is at least one complex entry in the files.
+* -I, --complex :
+specifies that there is at least one complex entry in the files.
 * **-D, --dimension** (unsigned integer): dimension of the square matrix (input), mandatory.
 * -P, --precision (unsigned integer): significant digits of the solution.
-* **-S, --solver** (0: LU,1: Cholesky, 2: Conjugate gradient, 3: Jacobi, 4: Gauss Seidel, 5: Richardson): Metod chosen to solve the linear system, mandatory.
+* **-S, --solver** (0: LU,1: Cholesky, 2: Conjugate gradient, 3: Jacobi, 4: Gauss Seidel, 5: Richardson):
+method chosen to solve the linear system, mandatory.
-* -O, --out (string): Name of the output file storing the solution.
+* -O, --out (string):
+name of the output file storing the solution.
-* -B, --vector (string): name of the file storing vector B (should be located in `data/` ), mandatory if user chooses to read vector and matrix from a file.
+* -B, --vector (string):
+name of the file storing vector B (should be located in `data/` ), mandatory if user chooses to read vector and matrix from a file.
-* -A, --matrix (string): name of the file storing vector A (should be located in `data/`), mandatory if user chooses to read vector and matrix from files.
+* -A, --matrix (string):
+name of the file storing vector A (should be located in `data/`), mandatory if user chooses to read vector and matrix from files.

 ### Create the doxygen documentation